logto-io/logto/packages/docs/docs/tutorial/README.md

 ### Configuration

 Logto uses environment variables for configuration, along with `.env` file support.
-See [Configuration](./configuration) for detailed usage and full option list.
+See [Configuration](./configuration) for detailed usage and full variable list.